mozilla/mig/doc/concepts.rst

 * **Agent**: a small program that runs on a remote endpoint.
 It receives commands from the scheduler through the relays, executes those commands using modules, and sends the results back to the relays.
+* **Loader**: a small bootstrapping program that can optionally be used to keep agents up to date on remote endpoints
 * **Module**: single feature Go program that does stuff, like inspecting a file system, listing connected IP addresses, creating user accounts or adding firewall rules